CURRENCIES: Dollar Hits Two-month High Against Yen As Bond-yield Gap Exploited

 Continue Reading Below

-Generally, traders were hesitant to take aggressive positions ahead of an appearance by Federal Reserve Chairwoman Janet Yellen later this week that could shed further light on any shift in monetary policy differentials, as the Fed has so far signaled its willingness to raise interest rates even with the economy holding back.
+Traders were generally hesitant to take aggressive positions ahead of an appearance by Federal Reserve Chairwoman Janet Yellen later this week that could shed further light on any shift in monetary policy differentials.
+The Fed has so far signaled willingness to raise interest rates even with the economy holding back.

 Continue Reading Below